alexshvid/alexshvid.github.io/posts/2019-12-26-testing-ssd-speed.md

 ![](/images/ssd.png)

-# Testing two SSD drives
+# Testing M2 SSD drives

 I just received 1Tb Crucial SSD M.2 NVMe drive that I bought with a good discount.
 My laptop LG Gram 17 supports two NVMe drives and has two 2280 slots, therefore it was easy for